Chikhaldara

 Why Visit Chikhaldara?

-• Wildlife Haven — Part of the Melghat Tiger Reserve, it’s a hotspot for spotting leopards, sloth bears, and exotic birds.
+- Wildlife Haven — Located near Melghat Tiger Reserve, it’s a gateway to spotting diverse flora and fauna.

 Top Things to Do & See